obecto/perper/docs/protocol.md

     3. If the stream is persistent, put a `StreamListener` in the `"stream-listeners"` cache for the stream with ID `"{stream}-persist"` and position set to `-(2**63)`.
     4. If the linked Execution needs an initial listener to start, put a `StreamListener` in the `"stream-listeners"` cache for the stream with ID `"{stream}-trigger"` and position set to `(2**63)-1`.
   * Wait for listeners for a Stream: Make a `ListenerAttached` GRPC call -- it will complete when the there is a listener for that stream.
-  * Write an Stream Item: Write the new value in the stream's cache, with either a consequitive key (for a packed stream) or a key equal to the amount of 100-nanosecond ticks since Unix Epoch (for an unpacked stream).
+  * Write an Stream Item: Write the new value in the stream's cache, with either a consecutive key (for a packed stream) or a key equal to the amount of 100-nanosecond ticks since Unix Epoch (for an unpacked stream).
   * Listen for Stream Items:
     1. Put a `StreamListener` in the `"stream-listeners"` cache with position set to `(2**63)-1`.
     2. Make a `StreamItems` GRPC call to receive an ordered list of the keys available in the stream's cache.